someengineering/resoto.com/docs/getting-started/installing-with-docker.md

 :::note

 Resoto publishes packages for x86 and ARM architectures for every proper release.
-Edge versions are only available for x86.
-People that try out Resoto on Apple Silicon or other ARM based machines should use a proper release (e.g. <LatestRelease />).
+Edge tagged versions (`edge`) are only available for x86.
+People that try out Resoto on Apple Silicon or other ARM based machines should use a proper release (e.g. <LatestRelease /> or `latest`).

 :::